ineffably/vibe-space-shooter/memory-bank/techContext.md

 - Understand the coordinate system (0,0 at top-left)
 - Be mindful of texture orientation when loading
 - Use sprite batching when appropriate
+- When working with spritesheets:
+  - Load the base spritesheet image as a texture
+  - Parse the XML definition to extract frame data
+  - Create individual textures with appropriate frame rectangles
+  - Store textures in a map for lookup by name
+  - Use texture.frame to set the visible portion of a texture
+  - Ensure proper positioning by setting sprite anchor points

+### Texture Handling in Pixi.js v8.9
+- Rectangle for texture frame: `new Rectangle(x, y, width, height)`
+- Creating textured sprites from spritesheet frames
+- Texture cache management for efficient reuse
+- Proper debugging of texture loading and application
+- Handling position and origin with sprite anchors

 ### TypeScript Usage
 - Define interfaces for all major components